Diplomat Resort & Spa Hollywood: History

 The Diplomat Hotel/Motel was opened in 1958.
 It was the only hotel in its time that was located between Miami and Fort Lauderdale.
-Grocery store magnate Samuel N. Friedland, who founded the Food Fair chain, opened the 150 room hotel named "The Envoy."
+Grocery store magnate Samuel N. Friedland, who founded the Food Fair chain, opened the 150-room hotel named "The Envoy."
 He later expanded the hotel to 350 rooms and named it "The Diplomat."
 Soon, the Diplomat Hotel was a successful hotel in the Hollywood Area.
 Hollywood celebrities which include Bing Crosby, Maurice Chevalier, Woody Allen and more stayed at the Diplomat Hotel.
 Harry Truman also took visits to the Diplomat.
 In 1984, Bob Hope and Ronald Reagan visited the Diplomat as well.
 Due to financial problems, The Diplomat was closed and sold to the pension fund of the United Association of Journeymen and Apprentices of the Plumbing and Pipe Fitting Industry of the United States and Canada.
-The Diplomat was demolished in 1998.
+The Diplomat was shuttered in 1991 and demolished in 1998.